-The Board is ultimately accountable for the risk management process and system of internal control within Remgro.
-The Board has reviewed the comprehensive Risk Management Policy and plan which has been implemented by management.
-This incorporates continuous risk identification and assessment and internal control embedment as well as risk reduction and insurance strategies.
+The Board is ultimately accountable for the risk and opportunities management process and system of internal control within Remgro.
+The Board has reviewed the comprehensive Risk and Opportunities Management Policy and plan, which has been implemented by management.
+This plan incorporates continuous risk and opportunity identification and assessment, internal control embedment as well as risk reduction and insurance strategies.

-The Audit and Risk Committee is mandated to monitor the effectiveness of the risk management process and systems of internal control and is supported in this regard by its subcommittee, the Risk and IT Governance Committee.
+The Audit and Risk Committee is mandated to monitor the effectiveness of the risk management process and systems of internal control and is supported in this regard by its subcommittee, the Risk, Opportunities, Technology and Information Governance Committee (ROTIG).
 The Group’s internal and external auditors, along with management and certain external consultants, are tasked to render combined assurance reports to the Audit and Risk Committee.

-The risk management process in Remgro comprises the arrangement of resources to ensure the achievement of strategy and business plans, including the exploitation of available opportunities that meet the risk appetite criteria set by the Board.
-Risk profiles inherent to existing activities and investments are furthermore maintained within the approved risk tolerance levels, thereby optimising the risk return parameters for the creation of sustainable growth and value for shareholders and other stakeholders.
+The risk and opportunities management process in Remgro comprises the arrangement of resources to ensure the achievement of the Company’s stated mission along with its aligned strategy and business plans, including the exploitation of available opportunities that meet the risk appetite criteria set by the Board.
+Risk profiles inherent to existing activities and investments are furthermore maintained within the approved risk tolerance levels, thereby optimising the risk-return parameters for the creation of sustainable growth and value for shareholders and other stakeholders.

-Strategic risk assessment includes the consideration of probable future scenarios taking cognisance of inter alia, political, environmental, social, technological, economical and legislative developments in both the Remgro environment as well as the markets that it invests in.
+Strategic risk assessment includes the consideration of probable future scenarios taking cognisance of inter alia, political, environmental, social, technological, economic and legislative developments in both the Remgro environment as well as the market sectors that it invests in.